Free Incorporation worth HK$1,545 when bundled with Accounting & Audit.

 Limited liability protects owners’ personal assets

-Registration Timeline
+Timeline

-Must be completed within one month of business commencement
+Within one month of business commencement

-Can be done at any time when forming a company
+At any time when forming a company

-Compliance Requirements
+Compliance

-Annual renewal of Business Registration Certificate
+Annual renewal of the BRC

-Registration Number
+Number issued

 Business Registration Number (BRN)

-What is a Business Registration Number in Hong Kong?
+What is a Business Registration Number (BRN)?

 A Business Registration Number (BRN) is an 8-digit identifier issued by Hong Kong’s Inland Revenue Department (IRD) when a business completes its business registration.
-The BRN appears on the Business Registration Certificate (BRC) and is used by the IRD to identify a business for tax-related matters and official correspondence.
+The BRN appears on the Business Registration Certificate (BRC) and is used by the IRD to identify a business for tax matters and official correspondence.

-Which businesses need a Business Registration Number (BRN) in Hong Kong?
+Which businesses need a BRN in Hong Kong?

 If you’re carrying on any business activity in Hong Kong for profit, you generally must complete business registration and obtain a Business Registration Number (BRN), regardless of the type of entity you operate.
 In other words, most businesses that trade, provide services, or earn income in Hong Kong will need a Hong Kong BRN.